phalcon-orphanage/docs/pl/reference/routing.rst

 Matching Routes
 ---------------
-A valid URI must be passed to Router in order to let it checks the route that matches that given URI.
+A valid URI must be passed to the Router so that it can process it and find a matching route.
-By default, the routing URI is taken from the $_GET['_url'] variable that is created by the rewrite engine module.
+By default, the routing URI is taken from the :code:`$_GET['_url']` variable that is created by the rewrite engine module.
 A couple of rewrite rules that work very well with Phalcon are:

 .. code-block:: apacheconf